Herlitz: History

 Several foreign distribution companies were established in Europe, as well as in Texas USA (1981–1990).
 In 1991, construction started on a new shipping centre in Falkensee (near Berlin), which went into operation in 1994.

 After decade-long company president and chairman of the board Günter Herlitz (who became chairman of the supervisory board) bade farewell, a dispute in the third generation broke out in 1988 between brothers Peter and Heinz.
 It ended in 1992, when Heinz Herlitz resigned.
 But Herlitz's turnover continued to climb, reaching a record result of €885 m in 1994.

 In 1994, "HIT AG" bought the Russian paper factory "Wolga AG", where exorbitant profits were made.
 In 1995, under new executive board chairman Gérald Jaslowitzer, the entrepreneurially led family company gradually transformed into a management-run holding, which Herlitz PBS AG, "Herlitz Falkenhöh AG", HIT AG and McPaper AG belonged to.
 In March 1995, Jaslowitzer gave a weighty interview to German business magazine Manager magazine which signalled the end of HIT AG, once Herlitz's most successful subsidiary.
 As a result, McPaper AG had to be sold to Deutsche Post AG in 1998.

 Heavy losses from 1998 to 2000 forced Herlitz to make drastic cuts at the beginning of the 21st century.
 Herlitz AG, Herlitz PBS AG and Susy Card filed for insolvency in April 2002.
 The plan for insolvency proceedings was already concluded in September 2002.
 Herlitz succeeded in making it through insolvency proceedings in accordance with the new insolvency law in record time while keeping operations running.
 But turnover only amounted to €335 m in 2004, the year of the company's anniversary.

 Effective as of 4 October 2005, "Stationery Products S.à.r.l." (a society with limited responsibility company headquartered in Luxembourg) acquired 64,7% of Herlitz AG's capital stock.
 Stationery Products indirectly belonged to Advent International Corporation, an internationally active private equity company headquartered in Boston, United States.
 The Herlitz family held approx. 15% of the shares, the rest was in scattered holdings.

 By 2008, Herlitz's production facilities were located in the town of Falkensee, Brandenburg, with other plants in Poland, Romania and Great Britain.
 Herlitz's logistics supplied approx. 8,000 distribution centres in Germany directly, with another 3,000 customers throughout Europe.
 The company had 1,335 employees, 1,100 of which were in Germany.
 By 2011, The share of exports amounted to 42%.
 Herlitz carried a product line of around 15,000 office supplies and stationery items.
 In November 2009, Stationery Products sold all of the shares to Pelikan Holding AG.

 In March 2014, Pelikan took over distribution and sales activities of Herlitz for Germany and Austria.

 Products

 Current products commercialised with the Herlitz name are:

-Awards

-In 1990, Herlitz was awarded with the German Prize for Logistics at the German Logistics Conference, thus recognising the long-time merits of Klaus Albig.
-The integrated environmental initiatives and improvements at the company were awarded with several national environmental prizes in the early 90s.